ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/pa5/index.md

 *Note*: It's likely that you need to store multiple files with the same name in your computer, therefore our file system support duplicate files with the same name or date in different directories.
 However, the name should always be unique in each directory.

 ## FileData
-In our file system, a file is represented as a `FileData` object which contains the information of its name, directory, and last modified date.
+In our file system, a file is represented as a `FileData` object which contains the information of its name, directory, and last modified date (MM/DD/YYYY).
 ### Instance Variables
 #### `name`
 The name of the given file in string format.